 Tim: What kind of devices?

-Takuma: First my job is remote the TV programming, reserving the website for the mobile phone.
+Takuma: First my job is remote the TV programming, reserving the website for the old style mobile phone.
 It’s not a smartphone, but people can reserve the recording of one of the TV programs from the mobile phone.
 After that, the TV, I discussed with Google and YouTube guys, and built in a Google function to the Panasonic TV.
-And part of the job is connected camera, this camera with the Wi-Fi in the systems.
+And finally my job is connected camera, the camera with the Wi-Fi in the systems.